Helping Health Departments Make Smart Decisions with Limited Resources: Q&A with Douglas Scutchfield

 NPH: Who will benefit most from the research and findings created by the grants?

 Dr. Scutchfield: It’s absolutely imperative that the results of these get translated to action on the part of people who practice public health—who actually are providing the services.
 These grants are intended to inform their decision-making, to help them understand and facilitate their capacity to deal with services and to rapidly evolve the public health system.
-So I think probably the most important thing that we need to think about is making sure that the results of these grants get transmitted to individuals who can operate on them—particularly state and local health directors, but also policy-makers and other public health officials.
+So I think probably the most important thing that we need to think about is making sure that the results of these grants get transmitted to individuals who can operate on those—particularly state and local health directors, but also policy-makers and other public health officials.

 NPH: Given the current economic environment, are there any studies that you expect will generate particular interest?

-Dr. Scutchfield: One study by the Johns Hopkins School of Public Health looks at the extent to which states are able to utilize mechanisms to protect public health in an economic downturn—what sorts of budget-setting and priority-setting processes, what sort of scenarios and consequential public impacts might have on outcomes at a state level.
+Dr. Scutchfield: One study [LINK] by the Johns Hopkins School of Public Health looks at the extent to which states are able to utilize mechanisms to protect public health in an economic downturn—what sorts of budget-setting and priority-setting processes, what sort of scenarios and consequential public impacts might have on outcomes at a state level.

 At the same time, another group is looking at the implications of the economic climate at the local health department level.
 A team at the University of Washington School of Public Health is working with several of our PBRNs [practice-based research networks] to see how looking at how specific local health departments are going about the process of trying to cope with any of these economic changes, and if there are particular strategies that they have used or developed that appear to have broad applicability.